 And if you have brick-and-mortar locations in addition to online stores, you should optimize content for local queries by claiming your Google My Business listing and adding phrases like “near me” to content.

-Your ecommerce platform and payment partners must be optimized to adapt to boosts in traffic, changes in direction and a contingency plan in case of unanticipated downtime.
+For this reason, ecommerce platforms, payment partners and channels must be optimized to support this shift.
+They also need to adapt to boosts in traffic, changes in direction and a contingency plan in case of unanticipated downtime.
 There are a range of ecommerce platform options depending on your business, from Shopify to Shift4Shop to VTEX to Salesforce Commerce Cloud.

 You also need to make sure your website and apps load quickly.
-Most consumers only have about 15 seconds of patience before they move on to another website.
+Most consumers have only about 15 seconds of patience before they move on to another website or social commerce site.

 Customers like to feel special — even more so around the holidays.
 So why not segment your email list now and target them based on their past shopping habits?
 While a discount code sent to your entire email list may incentivize customers, it’s also a little generic.
 Consider sending offers based on what they’ve bought before — and what they’re likely to buy again.

 While we’re on the topic of personalization, understand that customers expect much more than ever before from their shopping experiences.
 And those expectations vary generationally.
 In our original research, we discovered the following trends: